AaltoSciComp/scicomp-docs/triton/apps/python-conda.rst

 giving explicitly the channels to use, one can make certain that the new packages come from the same source.

-If installation of a package causes lots of changes to an environment, it might be a better option to create a new environment with the new package set as an additional dependency in the ``environment.yml``.
+It is usually a better option to create a new environment with the new package set as an additional dependency in the ``environment.yml``.
+This keeps the environment reproducible.

-Adding default channels for an environment can also make installing packages easier.
+If you intend on installing packages to existing environment, adding default channels for the environment can also make installing packages easier.